-The effectiveness of the self-efficacy nursing program on self-efficacy and success weaning ventilator of surgery patient
+The effect of perceived self-efficacy promoting program on self-efficacy perception and success weaning ventilator in surgical patients

 Bandura, A. (1997).
 Self -efficacy: The exercise of control.
 United states of America: Freeman and company.

 Boles, J. M., Bion, J., Connors, A., Herridge, M., Marsh, B., Melot, C., … Welte, T. (2007).
 Weaning from mechanical ventilation.
 European Respiratory Journal, 29(5), 1033-1056.

 Burns, S. M., Fisher, C., Earven T. S. S., Lewis, R., Merrel, P., Conaway, M. R., & bleck, T.P.
 (2010).
 Multifactor clinical score and outcome of mechanical ventilation weaning trials: Burns wean assessment program.
 American Journal of Critical Care, 19(5), 431-439.

 Chamraksa, P., & Srimad, T. (2014).
 Factors predicting weaning time in surgical respiratory care unit.
 Princess of Naradhiwas Unniversity Joural, 6(2), 36-46.
 [In Thai].

 Chartramthitikun, P. (2012).
 The effects of perceived self-efficacy promoting program on postoperative performance among patients undergoing open surgery for renal calculi.
 Master Thesis (Nusing), Khon kaen University, Khon kaen.
 [In Thai].